Emmotes/ic_spoilers/docs/havilar.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Leadership Summit** (Guess)
-> Havilar increases the damage of all Champions in the 2 columns behind her by 400%.
+> Havilar increases the damage of herself and all Champions in the 2 columns behind her by 400%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>